SciCrunch/NIF-Ontology/docs/processes.md

 All relative filepaths listed in code sections start from the base folder of this repository `../` from the location of this file.

-# DO NOT PUSH TO MASTER
+# DO NOT PUSH ONTOLOGY FILES TO MASTER
 The `uri.neuinfo.org` resolver points to the `master` branch on GitHub (see [the resolver config](https://github.com/tgbugs/pyontutils/blob/088b2f8f28be5e55278e3cde1e0e8a4f3ccfc94f/resolver/nif-ont-resolver.conf#L20-L24)).